SCIInstitute/ShapeWorks/docs/workflow/groom.md

 # How to Groom Your Dataset?

 ShapeWorks needs suitable distance transforms for establishing shape correspondence.
-Groom stage has a pipeline to generate the distance transforms from input images (binary segmentation or mesh).
+The groom stage has a pipeline to generate the distance transforms from input images (binary segmentation or mesh).
 It consists of image/mesh pre-processing and alignment tools.

 ## Image Pre-Processing

 ### Isotropic Resampling
-This command line uses an interpolation process to resample anisotropic voxels into isotropic-sized voxels.
-The command line tool can be used as follows.
+This command-line uses an interpolation process to resample anisotropic voxels into isotropic-sized voxels.
+The command-line tool can be used as follows.

 ``
 ResampleVolumesToIsotropic --inFilename $1 --outFilename $2 --isBinaryImage $3 --isoSpacing $4 --isCenterImageOn $5
 ``
-Here is the list of arguments.
+Here is a list of arguments.

 * inFilename: The filename of the input image to be resampled.
 * outFilename: The filename of the output resampled image.